LATE 1800s ARCHITECTURE

-Transom windows, tall ceilings, gingerbread trim and a wide, entrance hallway.
+Logan Cottage features Victorian architecture from the late 1800s – Transom windows, tall ceilings, gingerbread trim and a wide entrance hallway.
 It has a spacious front porch and a back patio – perfect for a family or two couples.
 And don’t forget to try out the doorbell while you’re here!

 Logan Cottage is named after Benjamin Logan, a pioneer and colonel in the Revolutionary War.
 This area was named St. Asaph in 1775 by a group of surveyors – including Logan – and later became known as Stanford.
 Logan built a stockade known as Logan’s Fort on the land.
-The fort is currently being rebuilt near the original site, just a mile from downtown.
+The fort has been rebuilt near the original site, just a mile from downtown.